YinonMaor/DDoSnew/Server/README.md

 ```
 node server
 ```

-In order to determine on which port should the server listen, insert a flag `--port`.
-Example:
+You might also use the following flags:

 ```
-node server --port 4500
+      $ node server --port <port>

+      Flags:
+        --port           define argument of PORT listener.

+      Args:
+        <port>           Port value for server's listener.
 ```
 ## Troubleshooting:
 In case that you've got the following error: